 Titles should include your target keywords (but no keyword stuffing)

 This is extremely important.
 A well-crafted title should include your target keyword.
 This is not against any Google guidelines, on the contrary, this is a good SEO practice.

 A good title helps both search engines and users understand what the page is about, and having your keywords in the title is a step towards that direction.

-We will see below some examples on how to do this without exaggerations.
-Keyword stuffing (i.e. repeating variations of the same keyword) in the title (and you content in general), should be avoided.
+We will see below some examples of how to do this without exaggerations.
+Keyword stuffing (i.e. repeating variations of the same keyword) in the title (and your content in general), should be avoided.

 Create titles for users and not search engines

 This is also very important.
 Your titles should be interesting enough to catch the attention of the users.

 Here are some easy guidelines to follow to create catchy titles that are both SEO friendly and user friendly.

 In a study by Co-schedule they found out that posts with emotional headlines get more shares.